 Useful online marketing tips to help your business now more than ever

-None?
 You’d be surprised.
-Business Instagram accounts for construction, home maintenance, and outdoor services can have an enormous impact.
-Top construction influencers – including general contractors, builders, and other pros – have 100,000+ Instagram followers engaging with their account and wanting to do business with them.
+Business Instagram accounts for self-employed professionals can have an enormous impact.
+Independent designers, consultants, and even accountants can have thousands of Instagram followers actively engaging with their account and wanting to do business with them.

 Still, we get it.
 Social media probably doesn’t come to mind first as a necessary business tool.
 Chances are you’re much more concerned about serving your customers and getting the tools to get the job done right.
 You have enough on your mind without having to think about posting photos and videos onto the Internet.